Kasprian/scubadivingclub/README.md

 # scubadivingclub
-Scuba diving website for communal club.
+Scuba diving website for the communal club.
+NOT PUBLISHED YET